ppy/osu-wiki/news/2021/2021-04-07-new-featured-artist-boxplot.md

 We've pulled **10** tracks from his catalogue of work, all of which are masterpieces in their own right.

-To demonstrate exactly how these songs translate to mapping, we asked [BoshyMan741](https://osu.ppy.sh/users/4830687) to play a map of [*Tramontane*](https://osu.ppy.sh/beatmapsets/1016398) created by [Alumetri](https://osu.ppy.sh/users/5371497) while using a fully minimalist skin.
+To demonstrate exactly how these songs translate to mapping, we asked ::BoshyMan741::{ user-id=4830687 } to play a map of [*Tramontane*](https://osu.ppy.sh/beatmapsets/1016398) created by ::Alumetri::{ user-id=5371497 } while using a fully minimalist skin.
 See how it turned out, and check out the other song/map samples below:

 <div align="center">
     <video width="95%" controls>